-\textbf{\textit{Collage.}} The \textit{collage} instrument reifies the abstract act of “recombining inspirations” into a tangible manipulation: fragments of images, sketches, or text can be directly composed within a collage frame to form a new card.
-Through \emph{polymorphism}, the same cut–paste–combine logic applies uniformly across modalities---an image region, a text excerpt, or a sketch element can all be treated as compositional materials for intention-based generation.
-Guided by \emph{structural mapping}, the system interprets the spatial arrangement of these multimodal pieces as narrative intent, generating a card where textual descriptions and visual depictions are aligned.
+\textbf{\textit{Collage.}} The \textit{Collage} instrument reifies the abstract act of ``recombining inspirations'' into a tangible manipulation: fragments of images, sketches, or text can be directly composed within a collage frame to form a new card.
+The same cut–paste–combine logic applies uniformly across modalities---an image region, a text excerpt, or a sketch element can all be treated as compositional materials for intention-based generation.
+The system interprets the spatial arrangement of these multimodal pieces as narrative intent, generating a card where textual descriptions and visual depictions are aligned.
 For instance, merging two character fragments not only produces a combined image but also generates a new story segment situating them together, ensuring that narrative and imagery evolve in sync (Figure~\ref{fig: Feature - Image Editing} (b)).

 \textbf{\textit{Filter.}} Stylistic coherence is critical in fictional story writing, as consistent affective and aesthetic cues sustain narrative transportation~\cite{green2000role}, activate readers’ interpretive schemas~\cite{arbib1992schema}, and enhance the emotional resonance of literariness~\cite{miall1999literariness}.
-In \system{}, the \textit{filter} instrument reifies this abstraction into a concrete tool: applying a “melancholic” or “dreamy” filter adjusts both the style of the image and the tone of the accompanying prose (Appendix Table \ref{tab:filters}).
-Through polymorphism and structural mapping, the same filter operation works seamlessly across modalities, leveraging the correspondence between visual style in images and emotional tone in text to act on both simultaneously.
+In \system{}, the \textit{Filter} instrument reifies this abstraction into a concrete tool: applying a ``melancholic'' or ``dreamy'' filter adjusts the visual style and rewrites the accompanying prose to match the emotional tone (Appendix Table~\ref{tab:filters}).
+Through \textit{polymorphism}, the same filter operation works seamlessly across modalities, leveraging the correspondence between visual style in images and emotional tone in text to simultaneously act on both.
 By making intangible stylistic intentions manipulable and synchronized, filters expand expressive possibilities while maintaining narrative immersion (Figure~\ref{fig: Feature - Image Editing} (c)).